eclipse-zenoh/zenoh-plugin-dds/README.md

 The following limitations apply to Cyclone DDS shared memory support in the plugin:

 * Shared memory is not supported on Windows systems.
+* When DDS shared memory is enabled the Iceoryx PSMX plugin will be instantiated with the default configuration.
+If additional configuration is required the Iceoryx plugin should be configured via the `CYCLONEDDS_URI` instead.
 * In forward discovery mode DDS samples will not be forwarded via Zenoh unless the DDS data type is memcpy safe.
 A data type is memcpy safe if it does not contain indirections.

 ## ROS 2 package